Jtauge98/CloudOblig1/README.md

 ## How to run locally

-Make sure you have Go 1.22 installed.
+Make sure you have Go 1.22 or newer versions installed.

 Start the server: